fundapps/TechDocs/README.md

 Passed          | InProgress  | Rule execution in progress Failed          | NotRun      | Validation failed; rule processing canceled.
 Passed          | Failed      | Rule execution failed.
+Passed          | Passed      | Rule execution successful.

+When the rule execution is completed successfully, an additional 'Summary' element is provided in the response.
+This aims to provide the same information as the email notification sent by Rapptr when a positions file finishes processing.

+The Summary element is comprised of:

+ * The total number of alerts by type - i.e. Breach, Unknown, etc.
+ * The number of new alerts by type (since the day before).

 #### Sample
     (Request)
     GET https://customer-api.fundapps.co/v1/ExPost/Result/fe633307-f196-4609-abfe-a1fc0111e875 HTTP/1.1